panlab-bioinfo/TRFill/README.md

   -p                When this parameter is enabled, TRFill will conduct phasing assembly for gap regions -b                When the format of hifi reads is bam, this parameter is required -h                Display this help message
+  -w                Use Hi-C to determined the orientation filled back
 ```

 This is a common usage sample: